 What to Eat at Fuddruckers?

-I usually order the 1/2 Burger with the three kinds of cheese (cheddar, Monterey Jack, and Swiss), aka the Three-Cheese Burger.
-It’s large enough, and I don’t have the patience to wait for the 1-pound burger all the time.
-Plus, an order of the addictive wedge fries, which I always drown in honey mustard.
+I usually order the 1/2 Burger with three kinds of cheese (Cheddar, Monterey Jack, and Swiss), aka the Three-Cheese Burger.
+It’s large enough, and I don’t have the patience to wait for the 1-pound burger all the time and an order of the addictive wedge fries, which I always drown in honey mustard.

 As far as toppings go, I keep it simple and go with nothing other than the cheese.
 But, I recently tried their grilled onions with some mustard, which showed some promise in joining the rotation.